-As of 2013, the following 5 states (Colorado, Idaho, Montana, Oregon, and Wyoming) do not allow to use lighted nock to harvest game.
+As of end of 2015, the following 2 states (Idaho, Montana) do not allow to the use of lighted nock to harvest game.
 Please check the latest updated regulation(s) for each state.

-2010 update: It is legal to use lighted nock in North Dakota as of 2010 as stated on its web site.
+2010 update: It is legal to use lighted nocks in North Dakota as of 2010.

-2013 update: It is legal to use lighted nock in Washington as of 2013.
+2013 update: It is legal to use lighted nocks in Washington as of 2013.

-Firenock lighted nock system uses Firenock brand nock for extreme performance and accuracy.
-Firenock nock can self concentric itself once installed and it has the best nock throat design.
-For some styles of Firenock nock, they are marked to indicate which nock style it is and which cavity it is made from to ensure high quality and ease of identification (e.g. Y1 means Y mold whereas 1 means mold cavity 1).
-According to our data, Firenock nock can achieve 1 to 2 ft/sec higher speed than most other manufacturer nocks.
+Firenock lighted nock system uses Firenock brand nocks for extreme performance and accuracy.
+The Firenock nock can self concentric itself once installed and it has the best nock throat design.
+Some styles of Firenock nocks are marked to indicate which nock style it is and which cavity it is made to ensure high quality and ease of identification (e.g. Y1 means Y mold whereas 1 means mold cavity 1).
+According to our data, Firenock nocks can achieve 1 to 2 ft/sec higher speed than most other manufacturer nocks.

-There are currently up to 9 colors of nock and up to 6 LED colors of circuit, thus a combination of 54 colors of light can be produced for Firenock lighted.
-This is achieved as Firenock is nock changeable, thus different LED colors of circuit can fit with different colors of nock to produce different colors of light.
-Below is a table showing current available nock colors and circuit LED colors and the combination of (light) which can be produced.
+There are currently up to 9 nock colors and up to 6 LED circuit colors, thus a combination of 54 color of light can be produced for Firenock lighted nock.
+This is achieved as Firenock is nock changeable, thus different LED circuit colors can fit with different nock colors to produce different colors of light.
+Below is a table showing current available nock color, circuit LED colors and the combination of (light) which can be produced.

-To tell what function of circuit it is, there is a letter (H/T/I) on one side of the circuit; H = Hunting, T = Target, I = Intermittent.
+To tell what circuit function it is, there is a letter (H/T/I) on one side of the circuit; H = Hunting, T = Target, I = Intermittent.
 If there is no letter on the circuit, the easiest way is to activate it.
-When you want to order more circuit, just refer to nock sizes and then order your preferred function of light.

-Firenock offers up to 54 colors of lighted nock to suit almost all lighting condition.
-In most cases, red nock on red LED is the best, which this choice is also found for cars as all tail lights are red color.
-For color blindness (red and green color blind person), experience showed that green / yellow nock on yellow LED generally works very well.
-For spring turkey hunting, green nock on green LED is good as turkey is found on a green background.
-Blue nock on blue LED looks wonderful under indoor fluorescent lighting or outdoor hunting in the dark during moonless nights.
+Firenock offers up to 54 colors of lighted nocks to suit almost all lighting conditions.
+In most cases, red nock on a red LED is the best.
+This choice is also found on cars as all tail lights are red in color.
+For color blindness (red and green color blind person), experience has shown that green / yellow nock on a yellow LED generally works very well.
+For spring turkey hunting, green nock on a green LED is good as turkeys are found on a green background.
+Blue nock on a blue LED looks wonderful under indoor fluorescent lighting or outdoor hunting in the dark during moonless nights.

-By adding Firenock to one's arrow, there should be no noticeable effect to the arrow for most archers.
-In occasion, when the set up is already at the limit of what can be done with that particular setup, by adding an extra 10 to 15 grains, all is right is no longer true.
-Under this condition, the following nock tuning procedure should bring your bow back to where you were.
+By adding Firenock to your arrow, there should be no noticeable effect to the arrow for most archers.
+On occasion, when the setup is already at the limit of what can be done with that particular setup, adding an extra 10 to 15 grain can cause issues.
+Under this condition, the following nock tuning procedure should bring your bow back to where it was.

-When one converts from the regular nock to the Firenock (either lighted nock or practice nock), one may run into a few minor tuning situations; which are listed below.
-One's specific results could vary depending on the setup, release method and type of arrow rest.
+When you convert from a regular nock to the Firenock (either lighted nock or practice nock), you may run into a few minor tuning situations; which are listed below.
+Your specific results could vary depending on the setup, release method, and type of arrow rest.
 All information provided below is based on a right-handed shooter, using a mechanical release and a drop-away arrow rest.